JenniferBuck/ReactBooks/README.md

 ## Screenshot
 ![Screenshot](/ss/googlebooks.png)

-## Objective

-I wanted to create a MERN stack application that allows the user to search and save books.
-Utilizing Google's API & MongoDB, I allow the user to post, delete, and read from the database.

 ## Code Structure

 Utilizing React, I was able to generate components that together, build the application.
 My components help generate modular code that allows me to pinpoint and modify a specific feature.
 The src folder contains all of my components and my front-end API calls.
 The root contains all of my backend functionality.
 The index.js runs the server and requires the routes.
 The routes handle the API calls from the front-end and calls the controller.
 The controller calls the model to handle the post, delete, and read features to send back the data to the front-end.

 ### Technologies
 Front-End
 - [ ] HTML5